rdegges/rdegges-blog/articles/2009/my-git.md

 When I first learned about VCSs, pretty much everyone used SVN or CVS.
 When I researched them both, there was no doubt in my mind that SVN was clearly the most popular, and so that’s what I decided to learn.
-I started using SVN for all of my code (most of it was hosted on Sourceforge at some point or another), and learned it well enough to push periodic updates to my projects and do basic collaboration with a few other people.
+I started using SVN for all of my code (most of it was hosted on SourceForge at some point or another), and learned it well enough to push periodic updates to my projects and do basic collaboration with a few other people.